Woodworm Treatment Milton Keynes, Bletchley & Newport Pagnell

-- Exit holes – Holes can be found all year round, but from May to October they will their worse.
+- Exit holes – Holes can be found all year round, but they will worsen from May to October.
 These will be 1-2 mm in diameter.

 - Crumbly damaged edges found on wooden boards and joists.

 - Dust – Woodworm beetles will leave dust when they leave the timber.

-- Woodworm larvae – Also known as wood grub, these are a creamy off white colour, but you are unlikely to see these as they stay hidden, munching away at the wood until fully grown.
+- Woodworm larvae – Also known as wood grub, are a creamy off white colour, but you are unlikely to see them as they stay hidden, munching away at the wood until fully grown.

 Woodworm can cause a severe amount of Structural Damage and could also pose Health Risks.

 Woodworm Control Methods